Dhruvin4530/delete-snapshots-terraform/README.md

-# delete-snapshots-terraform
-Delete the EBS volumes snapshot after particular days using terraform
+# Delete the EBS volumes snapshot after particular days using terraform